Howdy Fans and Friends!

 #9 Oubliette – The Passage

 2018 was again a year for Extreme Metal.
 And this crew really only scratched the surface of this very particular deluge heading our way.
 One that in its hellish dissonance does not resonate with many.
 And surely not with those, who like warm and soothing melodies.
 Oubliette, joining us from the god-fearing bible belt, came as a total surprise.
 A pretty good surprise, though.
 This is a sturdy piece of razor-sharp metal that really got on our good, metallic side.
 The one that is able to survive this steely potpourri of harsh sounds this band throws at us.

 #8 Heilung – Lifa

 I’ll say it again.
 They pissed me off to no end with their hypocritical stance on world views and what – or what not – we should believe.
 But – damn – you just can’t deny them.
 This gang of music warriors boasts a stage presence like a hundred raging bulls in a bloody ritual.
-A cheeky savvy on how such a primeval sound ought to be constructed.
-That, the crystal clear vocals of Maria Franz, and artfully connected stomping and howling about the stage just landed on the good side of me.
-And brought about a rare incident of a live album making it onto the blog.
+A cheekily savvy understanding as to how such a primeval sound ought to be constructed.
+That, the crystal clear vocals of Maria Franz, and artfully connected stomping and howling about the stage just landed on the good side of us.
+And it brought about a rare incident of a live album making it onto the blog.
 These guys are some sort of an elemental power.
 And I mean it.